sio/homelab/ansible/roles/morebooks/README.md

 application.

 Most of the configurable values are listed in [defaults](defaults/main.yml), you can override them with your own.
+You **need to override** the personification parameters listed at the beginning of the file to deploy a different web site.

 Variables that are not defined by default: